ktmeaton/obsidian-public/academic/Sagulenko et al. 2018 TreeTime Maximum-Likelihood Phylodynamic.md

 ## Summary

-This is the publication to accompany the tool [[TreeTime]].
+This is the publication to accompany the tool [[obsidian-public/academic/TreeTime]].

-The core of [[TreeTime|TreeTime's]] algorithm structure is iterative optimization.
+The core of [[obsidian-public/academic/TreeTime|TreeTime's]] algorithm structure is iterative optimization.
 This includes estimation and optimization of branch lengths, ancestral sequences, parameters of a clock model, and parameters of the tree structure like the coalescent.
 When branches are short (ie. little ambiguity), this algorithm can achieve convergence in a short period of time.

 Another useful feature is the ability to estimate joint and/or marginal likelihoods.
 A joint likelihood is the global configuration which has the highest likelihood.
-For example, after taking in consideration the tree topology, branch lengths, substitution model, date constraints etc. The marginal likelihood is used to estimate a single parameter after all other unknown states have been summed or integrated over. [[TreeTime]] operates on a fixed phylogeny (aside from polytomy resolution) so joint and marginal likelihood are for node dates and node ancestral sequences.
+For example, after taking in consideration the tree topology, branch lengths, substitution model, date constraints etc. The marginal likelihood is used to estimate a single parameter after all other unknown states have been summed or integrated over. [[obsidian-public/academic/TreeTime]] operates on a fixed phylogeny (aside from polytomy resolution) so joint and marginal likelihood are for node dates and node ancestral sequences.

 ### Algorithm